Urbana, Illinois Natural Systems Quantified

 Mission

-NSQ was founded on a conviction that natural systems are engineering systems — they obey physical law, they can be instrumented, and their behavior can be described with the same rigor applied to concrete or steel.
-The practice exists to advance the methods by which that work is done.
+NSQ was founded on a conviction that natural systems can be quantified; they obey physical law, they can be instrumented, and their behavior can be described with the same rigor applied to concrete or steel.
+The firm exists to advance the methods by which that work is done.

-Geotechnical and geostructural work sits at the interface where natural variability becomes an engineering problem.
-Traditional practice manages that variability through conservatism — factors of safety, empirical correlations, and assumed parameters applied across heterogeneous ground.
+Geotechnical and geostructural work sits at the interface where natural variability becomes a quantification problem.
+Traditional approaches manage that variability through conservatism: factors of safety, empirical correlations, and assumed parameters applied across heterogeneous ground.
 That approach is safe, and it is expensive.
 It leaves performance on the table and it leaves risk unquantified.

-Our work is to develop the methods, models, and technologies that close the gap.
-Characterizing soil, groundwater, slope, and vegetation behavior directly; calibrating analytical methods against measured performance; and translating those results into protocols, specifications, and frameworks that the broader profession can adopt.
+Our work is to develop the methods, models, and technologies that close the gap: characterizing soil, groundwater, slope, and vegetation behavior directly, and calibrating analytical methods against measured performance.
+The results are translated into protocols, specifications, and frameworks the broader profession can adopt.
 Less ground taken on faith.
 More ground taken on evidence.

-We work with state transportation agencies, federal research programs, universities, dam and levee owners, and engineering firms who partner with us to advance the methods they rely on.
-Our deliverables are technical reports, specifications, protocols, and tools — the infrastructure of better practice.
+Our work serves state transportation agencies, federal research programs, universities, dam and levee owners, and licensed engineering firms who engage us for methods development and technical research.
+Our deliverables are technical reports, specifications, protocols, and tools: the infrastructure of better methods.

 Four operating principles.